-But the ad was also displayed to customers in other ad placements on Amazon, including top of search/search results.
+But the ad was also displayed to customers in other ad placements on Amazon, including top of search results.

 Sponsored Product ads using Product Targeting are mostly displayed on Amazon product detail pages.
 However, a small percentage of your ad impressions will also occur in other ad placements on Amazon.
 Based on our understanding of the mechanics of this new manual Amazon targeting feature, we have devised several strategies to help sellers and vendors leverage this new feature to optimize their advertising efforts on Amazon.

 Strategy: Amazon Product ASIN Targeting

 The new Product ASIN Targeting features present interesting opportunities for advertisers on Amazon, with a huge number of strategic possibilities available.
 Within the new manual targeting capabilities, you can fine-tune your PPC campaigns to target categories, brands, and ASINs.
 You also have new ways to refine your automatic campaigns.

-We’ve devised different strategies for Category Targeting, Brand Targeting, and ASIN Targeting.
+We’ve devised different strategies for Category Targeting, Brand Targeting, and ASIN Targeting on Amazon.
 Some of the strategies we recommend can be applied to any type of product.
 Other strategies are very product-type specific, and will only work for certain product types, or if you have a certain portfolio of products.

 PART 1: How to use ASIN Amazon Targeting

 The ASIN Targeting feature enables you to target specific ASINs you want your ad to show up for.
 There are many ways you can leverage this feature in your PPC strategy, and we’ve outlined our top recommended strategies below:

-A) Find high and low performing ASINs from your Automatic Campaign report
+A) Find high & low performing ASINs in your Automatic Campaign report

 Step 1: Find top performing ASINs and target them manually